-Federal Money Services Business/State Money Transmitter Considerations

-It is possible that we could be found to be a money services business at the federal level, and/or a "money transmitter" at the state level.
-Under the BSA and BSA implementing regulations adopted by FinCEN, all MSBs are required to (i) register with the U.S. Department of the Treasury through FinCEN; (ii) establish an AML program; and (iii) meet other recordkeeping and reporting requirements.
+Federal Money Services Business/State Money Transmitter Considerations are required to (i) register with the U.S. Department of the Treasury through FinCEN; (ii) establish an AML program; and (iii) meet other recordkeeping and reporting requirements.
 MSBs include, among other businesses, a person providing "money transmission services," which includes the "acceptance of currency, funds, or other value that substitutes for currency from one person and the transmission of currency, funds, or other value that substitutes for currency to another location or person by any means."
 Because of the breadth of this definition, FinCEN regulations state that whether a person is a "money transmitter" is ultimately a "facts and circumstances" determination.